documentationfor yFiles for HTML 3.0.0.1

 Edge Routing (Automatic)

-A specialized layout algorithm which alters edge paths by placing bends and probably adjusting the positions of the ports of the edges.
+A specialized layout algorithm that alters edge paths by placing bends and possibly adjusting the positions of the ports of the edges.
 The node positions will not be altered by this kind of algorithm.
 It is often used to straighten edges or route edges around obstacles in diagrams where the node positions are fixed.

 Top